James Edmond -- St. Matthews

 Visitation will be held from 1 to 6 p.m.
 Thursday, March 10.

-Family and friends may call via telephone his wife, Mrs. Mary A. Edmond at 803-874-3956, or Simmons Funeral Home and Crematory of Orangeburg.
+Family and friends may call his wife, Mrs. Mary A. Edmond, at 803-874-3956, or Simmons Funeral Home and Crematory of Orangeburg.

 Online condolences may be sent to www.simmonsfuneralhome.com.